 Baton Rouge Louisiana Temple

-94th operating temple; closed for renovation; waterproofing membrane applied to exterior
+94th operating temple; closed for renovation; work begun on stone cladding the exterior walls

 ServicesNO clothing rental available